Cathedral of the Incarnation (Garden City, New York): Property redevelopment

-Educational Initiatives
+Educational initiatives

 The cathedral has developed Cathedral College, a new clergy formation program created in partnership with Codrington College in the Church in the Province of the West Indies.
-Dean Sniffen serves as a member of the faculty for this program.
+Sniffen serves as a member of the faculty for this program.

-COVID-19 Response
+COVID-19 response

-During the COVID-19 pandemic, Dean Sniffen initiated Operation Feed the Front, which provided thousands of meals to front-line workers in collaboration with local kitchens.
+During the COVID-19 pandemic, Sniffen initiated Operation Feed the Front, which provided thousands of meals to front-line workers in collaboration with local kitchens.

-Ongoing Ministries
+Ongoing ministries

 Additional ministries established under current leadership include: